Best Wireless Home Security Systems of 2025

 ADT Pricing

 We recommend placing a door/window sensor on every first-floor door and window, as they are all potential entry points.
 We found ADT’s pricing well within the average cost of home security systems, but significantly higher than the best affordable security systems.
 SimpliSafe, for example, charges as low as $31.99 per month even if you have security cameras.
-Cove goes even lower with its top-tier plan costing only $29.99.
+Cove remains even more budget-friendly with their premium plan costing just $29.99 monthly.

 Pro Tip: Keep an eye out for ADT deals.
-They offer significant savings on equipment, often slashing the price by more than 30 percent.
+During major shopping events like Black Friday, we’ve seen equipment discounts reach 30 percent.
 Just watch out for the terms and conditions.
 To learn more, see ADT’s FAQs.

 Our Recommendations About ADT